top of page

 Agents will likely look at your socials before offering representation, to see if you're the kind of person who they personally would want to partner with - so show them that you are, and be respectful.

 Publishers want your ideas for themselves, so keep your cards close.
 This way, you can play them at the right time to capitalize in contract negotiation, and in marketing.
-Also, bear in mind that any large chunks of your work that have been posted online may raise complications for publishers in terms of privacy and copyright, and lower your chances of being able to sell that project.
+Also, bear in mind that any large chunks of your work that have been posted online may raise complications for publishers in terms of privacy and copyright, and may lower your chances of being able to sell that project.

 If you are eventually signed, you will be contractually obligated to keep certain details under wraps for, perhaps, years at a time.
 Showing discretion in what you post and how you present yourself can go a long way in assuring agents and publishers that you are professional, mature, and able to handle the upcoming pressures of publishing life.